umalabs/correlated-authorization/README.md

 9. With the valid RPT the client tries to access the 'RS API'.
 10. The RS validates the RPT, it is valid, the RS allow access the protected 'RS API' resource.

-## VI.
+## VII.
 Authority Boundaries, Interactions and Scenarios

 &emsp;The <em>correlated&nbsp;authorization</em> protocol allows us to indirectly (through the client) link identity providers with authorization services governed by different authorities that are not required to share information or collaborate.